Agoric/documentation/main/ertp/api/payment.md

 into two new `payments` of 3 Quatloos and 7 Quatloos.
 The `split()` operation *burns* (destroys) the original 10 Quatloos `payment`.

-`Payments` are often received from other actors and therefore should not be trusted themselves.
-To get the balance of a `payment`, use the `issuer` associated with the `payment`'s `brand`: `issuer.getAmountOf(payment)`.
+`Payments` are often received from other actors.
+Since they are not self-verifying, you cannot trust `payments`.
+To get the verified balance of a `payment`, use the `issuer` associated with the `payment`'s `brand`: `issuer.getAmountOf(payment)`.

 To convert a `payment` into a new `purse`: